Syadem/nuva-example/README.md

-# Example project the NUVA client library
+# Example project using the NUVA client library

+[NUVA](https://docs.nuva.mesvaccins.net/) is a unified nomenclature for vaccines.

 This is an example project that loads the NUVA nomenclature in English and displays the name of the vaccine with code NUVA 43 (boostrixtetra).